JuliaDynamics/Agents.jl/docs/src/devdocs.md

 6. Extend `nearby_ids(pos, model, r)`.
 7. Create a new "minimal" agent type to be used with [`@agent`](@ref) (see the source code of [`GraphAgent`](@ref) for an example).

 And that's it!
 Every function of the main API will now work.
-In some situations you might want to explicitly extend other functions such as `move_agent!` for performance reasons.
+In some situations you might want to explicitly extend other functions such as `move_agent!` or `remove_all_from_space!` for performance reasons.

 ### Visualization of a custom space